 The Mountaineers Programs

-The Mountaineers cultivates a corps of 1,300 active, trained volunteers who lead or instruct more than 3,200 courses and activities annually.
-We get people outside by providing programs that are designed to engage people in a lifetime of outdoor pursuits.
-Our course instruction is integrated with training in low-impact recreation techniques, education in conservation issues, and opportunities to provide stewardship of recreation areas.
+The Mountaineers cultivates a corps of 1,900 skilled and experienced volunteers who lead or instruct more than 3,200 courses and activities annually.
+We get people outside to engage them in a lifetime of outdoor pursuits.
+Our courses are integrated with training in low-impact recreation techniques, conservation education, and opportunities to provide stewardship of recreation areas.

 The vast majority of today’s youth use technology on a daily basis, but only 10% say they are spending time outdoors every day.
 And youth from diverse communities are even less likely to be engaged in the outdoors.
 To combat this trend, The Mountaineers launched programs in 2011 to provide youth with outdoor experiences.
 Youth programs encompass a suite of opportunities, the centerpiece being Mountain Workshops.
-These are delivered in partnership with local elementary schools, and community youth-serving organizations, such as foster care, sheltering agencies, and YMCAs.
-The program reaches underserved youth ages 6-19 and includes a flexible curriculum that integrates active participation in an outdoor recreation skill with instruction focused on outdoor safety and appreciation for the natural world.
+Delivered in partnership with local elementary schools, and community youth-serving organizations, the program reaches underserved youth ages 6-20 and includes a curriculum that integrates outdoor recreation instruction and activities with exploration and appreciation of the natural world.

 The Mountaineers established Mountaineers Books to share its love of the outdoors with the publication of Mountaineering: The Freedom of the Hills.
-Today, with more than 500 titles in print, Mountaineers Books -- along with its Skipstone and Braided River imprints -- publishes a variety of award-winning outdoor recreation, sustainable lifestyle, and conservation advocacy books.
+Today, with more than 700 titles in print, Mountaineers Books -- along with its Skipstone and Braided River imprints -- publishes a variety of award-winning outdoor recreation, sustainable lifestyle, and conservation advocacy books to lead readers to the great outdoors.

 Recent Successes and Current Challenges